 Major Events Gold Coast will not be held responsible for any damages to, loss or theft of a patron’s personal property.

 Licensing laws do not allow any alcohol to be brought into the Park and proof of age photo ID will be required upon entry to consumption areas.
 For the comfort, safety and enjoyment of all patrons, Major Events Gold Coast reserves the right to:

-Keep up to date with all of the event news and artist announcements surrounding the 2020 Blues on Broadbeach festival, with updates sent directly to your inbox.
+Keep up to date with all of the event news and artist announcements surrounding Blues on Broadbeach festival, with updates sent directly to your inbox.